meghna-saxena/vanilla-js/README.md

 ## Execution Context in detail: Creation and Execution Phase

-- We can associate Execution context with an object.
+- We can associate `Execution context` with an object.
-    - This object has 3 properties:
+    - This object has `3 properties`:
-        - Variable Object (VO) which will contain function arguments, function decalrations and variable declarations.
+        1. `Variable Object (VO)` which will contain function arguments, function decalrations and variable declarations.
-        - Scope chain which contains current variable of the object as well as variables of it parent.
+        2. `Scope chain` which contains current variable of the object as well as variables of it parent.
-        - `this` variable.
+        3. `this` variable.

 > How execution context is formed?
 - When a function is called, an execution context is created and put on top of the execution stack, and this happens in phases: